dmcomm/dmcomm-project/dmscope/README.md

 The next section is a frequency plot of the voltages detected - the most common voltages should be in the green areas, with nothing in the red.

 The main section is the digital trace, of signal level against time, split across multiple rows.
-There are also some coloured dots to mark events.
+Each pixel horizontally on the image represents 200 microseconds.
+There are also some coloured dots to mark events:

+* Cyan: non-bit stages of receiving
+* Magenta: receiving failed
+* Green: non-bit stages of sending
+* White: finished receiving bit 0; about to send bit 0 (this is inconsistent and may be changed soon)
+* Yellow: finished receiving bit 1; about to send bit 1 (ditto)
+* Red: unknown event

 ## Windows